kylef/swiftenv/README.md

 version number at `~/.swiftenv/versions/VERSION`, or can be symbolic linked into the version directory.

+It is expected that all dependencies are already installed for running Swift, please consult the [Swift website](https://swift.org/download/) for more information.

 **NOTE**: *After manually installing a version of Swift, it's recommended that you run `swiftenv rehash` to update the shims.*